 Other people with more serious mental health conditions end up in jail or worse, the 38-year-old said.
-But the Affordable Care Act, passed in 2010, required all health plans to cover mental health treatment and prescription drugs among other "essential health benefits," a provision from which Yates and many others benefit.
+But former President Barack Obama's health law, passed in 2010, required all health plans to cover mental health treatment and prescription drugs among other "essential health benefits," a provision from which Yates and many others benefit.

 "People with mental health conditions, we don't get any cheaper for society," Yates said.
 "I don't think I'm any better of a person or a taxpayer or any richer when I don't have access to the care I need."

 Corey Yates says health coverage helps make sure she can run her business.